COURT ORDERED EVALUATION

 She can provide expert witness testimony about the behavioral tendencies and motivations for the behavior of specific animals.

 She can perform a behavioral evaluation or assessment of the animal in question.

 She can formulate an opinion about the likelihood or potential for aggression from the animal in question, and whether or not the owners knew or should have known about the animal’s nature and whether or not an injury was foreseeable.

 Aleisha Largent cannot make statements or testify that any specific breed of dog are inherently aggressive.

 Statement of Legal Fees

-She charges $50/hour for time spent in activities relevant to the case which includes but is not limited to reviewing reports, and other materials, performing evaluations, researching the scientific literature, conducting interviews, or meeting with clients or attorneys.
-If called to testify in court, we charge $75/hour for time spent testifying and $35/hour for time spent waiting to testify.
-Travel time is charged at $50/hour.
+She charges $100 for the initial consultation and assessment. $75/hour for time spent in activities relevant to the case which includes but is not limited to reviewing reports, and other materials, researching the scientific literature, conducting interviews, or meeting with clients or attorneys.
+If called to testify in court, we charge $175/hour for time spent testifying and $50/hour for time spent waiting to testify.
+Travel time is charged at $75/hour.
 Expenses are charged as they are incurred.